_A hand lining a clean tin can with parchment paper to prepare for baking a cake in a can.

 Creative Ways to Use Your Cake

-• Slice into even layers for mini stacked cakes
+• Slice into layers for mini stacked cakes

 • Fill the center with cream, ganache, or fruit

-• Serve directly in the can for a rustic look
+• Serve directly in the can for a rustic presentation

-I’ve even used this method for gifting—just add a lid and decorate the outside.
+This method also works great for gifting—just cover the top and decorate the outside.

 Frequently Asked Questions

 Tap the base gently or run a knife along the edges.
-In the worst cases, you can open the bottom and push it out.
+In difficult cases, removing the bottom (if possible) can help push it out.

 Leave a Reply